watari3/GitBucket-Wiki/Enabling-SSH-access-to-repository.md

 ## Configuration

-You can enable SSH for Git access at the administration console.
+You can enable SSH for Git access at the system settings page.
 A hostname and a port number which are used for SSH access are required.

 ![SSH configuration](ssh_configuration1.png)